 Station management is well organized and knowledgeable.
 Personnel take a logical approach to the operation and maintenance of the generation facilities.
 Mr. Stacy Johnson is the plant manager.
-The management/leadership team consists of eight positions including Mr. Johnson's position.
-The

-Maintenance Manager, Plant Administrator, Operations Manager, Business Manager, and Compliance Coordinator, all report directly to Mr. Johnson.
+The management/leadership team consists of six positions including Mr. Johnson's position.
+The Maintenance Manager, Plant Administrator, Operations Manager, Business Manager, and Compliance Coordinator, all report directly to Mr. Johnson.

-The Plant Engineer oversees and assists with plant operations and engineering compliance.
-He works closely with the Maintenance Manager and Operations Managers to ensure all plant parameters are observed and equipment can be operated per the OEM operating procedures.
-He provides engineering review for plant modifications and the management of change program.
+The Maintenance Manager and Operations Managers ensure all plant parameters are observed and equipment can be operated per the OEM operating procedures.
 When fully staffed, each operations team consists of an operations supervisor and three operators working 12-hour rotating shifts.
-The maintenance team consists of a supervisor and five employees per shift, working eight-hour shifts.
+The maintenance team consists of a supervisor and five employees who each work five eight-hour shift per week.
 The operations and maintenance hourly personnel are all union employees.
 The relationship between the union and management was reported to be excellent.
-McKee Run is currently at a staff level of 23 employees.
+McKee Run is currently at a staff level of 23 employees based on the organization chart provided.